 Austin is a weird, culturally rich, culinarily exquisite paradise located in the heart of Texas.
 It boasts music, history, culture, food, and art, creating an incredible metropolis that’s as historic as it is exciting.
-Living in Austin may seem like a guaranteed success, but there are some other things to keep in mind before you commit to the move down south.
+Living in Austin, Texas may seem like a guaranteed success, but there are various pros and cons to keep in mind before you commit to the move down south.

 If you’re a music-lover, there’s no better city in the world than Austin, Texas.
 Known as the Live Music Capital of the World, Austin is full of live acts and raucous musical performances, ranging from honky-tonk bars to theaters and outdoor festivals.
 No matter what style of music you’re into, you’re sure to find something you love in Austin.

-Austin proper is a beautiful metropolis that manages to incorporate many beautiful natural elements into its regular urban lifestyle.
-Along the bank of Lady Bird Lake, you can take walks or ride your bike while enjoying the natural breeze.
+Austin is a beautiful metropolis that manages to incorporate many beautiful natural elements into its regular urban lifestyle.
+If you live in Austin, Texas, you can take walks or ride your bike along the bank of Lady Bird Lake.
 You can also take a stroll through Zilker Park and enjoy the natural spring there for added effect, or drive out into Hill Country for jaw-dropping sunsets.

 No Income Tax

-The State of Texas does not assess your income tax, so if you live in Austin, you’re guaranteed to take home more of your own money every year.
+If you are comparing the pros and cons of moving to Austin, the State of Texas does not assess your income tax.
+So if you live in Austin, you’re guaranteed to take home more of your own money every year.
 Another good reason to consider moving to Austin!

 The barbeque of Austin deserves a mention all on its own.
 Austin practically originated Southern barbecue, and today you can find it on every street corner at every price range.
 Try family tested recipes or high-stakes culinary takes on the fan-favorites.
 We’re sure no matter where you get it, you’ll love it.